cosmos/ibc/spec/app/ics-200-batch/README.md

 `Batch` received, but one of `App` packets timeout is less than `Batch` one.
 All `App` packets and `Batch` timeout.

-If any `App` packet error `ACK`, all packets are errored.
-That means that all `App` packets executed in one atomic transaction.
+If any `App` packet error `ACK` in rececingi trnsaction, all packets are errored next.
+If `App` packet errors after some other packets dispatched, than part of packets will success nad part falue.

+So there is no atomic transactions.

 If some `App` does nor timeouts not `ACK`, `Batch` packet also not timeouts nor `ACK`.